S-1802

 Plain Language

-The Office of Information Technology must establish minimum requirements for AI safety tests that all AI companies must follow.
-The required safety test must include at minimum: analysis of cybersecurity threats and vulnerabilities, analysis of data sources for bias, inaccuracies, and potential legal violations (criminal, copyright, patent, or trade secret), and descriptions of remedial or defensive measures the company can take to address identified issues.
-This provision obligates the government agency to create the testing framework; the corresponding company obligation to actually conduct the tests is in subsection c.
+The Office of Information Technology must establish minimum requirements for AI safety tests.
+At a minimum, safety tests must include: an analysis of cybersecurity threats and vulnerabilities; an analysis of data sources and potential sources of bias, inaccuracy, or legal violations (criminal, copyright, patent, trade secret); and descriptions of remedies or defensive measures to address identified issues.
+This provision obligates OIT to create the testing framework — the corresponding obligation on AI companies to actually conduct these tests is in Section 1(c).

 Statutory Text